joestechland/ASE/README.md

 # ASE
-Agentic Software Engineering: leveraging artificial intelligence to bring completeness, consistency and correctness, checking to requirement specifications, transformations between phases cogeneration from a single sentence, complete tracing upwards and downwards in a life cycle
+Agentic Software Engineering: leveraging artificial intelligence to bring completeness, consistency and correctness, checking to requirement specifications, 2-way transformations between phases, code generation from a single sentence, complete tracing upwards and downwards in the software development lifecycle.
+Goal is to be able to trace every line of code back to a requirement that it implements so changes to the rules indicate through impact analysis.
+What code to change changes in the code will cause changes to filter up through the model so models stay in synchronization with the deployed code.